 Your chosen Master To Do List location should be the ONE place that you use to collect all your to do items on a daily basis.

-Now that you have your planner and master to do list in place, you are ready to start using them to get organized.
+Now that you have your planner and master to do list in place, you are ready to start using them in tandem to get organized.

 There are so many things to cover next – things like tackling projects and time blocking.